JNRowe/upoints/README.rst

 * Simon Woods

 If I've forgotten to include your name I wholeheartedly apologise.
-Just drop me a mail_ and I'll update the list!
+Just drop me a mail_ and I’ll update the list!

 API Stability
 -------------